covcom/205CDE/01 C9 IDE/README.md

     -rw-rw-r--  1 ubuntu ubuntu 1272 Oct 12 13:14 hello-world.html
 ```

-Use the follwing command to navigate to the .c9 folder and see what's in there
+Use the following command to navigate to the .c9 folder and see what's in there

 ```sh
     $ cd .c9/